osadavc/medu-caller/README.md

-# Medu Caller - Order From Medusa Store via a Call
+# Medu Caller - Order From A Medusa Store via a Call

 ![Medu Caller](assets/banner.png)